gSchool/ada-pre-course/01-pre-ada01/02-ruby-style/02-ruby-style.md

 ##### !options

-* There is not enough blank lines
+* There are not enough blank lines
 * The `if` statement should have parentheses ( ) around the condition.
 * The variable should be named `current_age`.
 * The variable should be named `CurrentAge`